 The chosen backflow prevention assembly must be approved by the Foundation for Cross-Connection Control and Hydraulic Research.
-Click here for a list of approved backflow prevention assemblies.
+Please consult the Foundation's website for a list of approved backflow prevention assemblies.
 Assemblies not currently listed must have been listed at the time of their original installation.

 The City inspects assemblies upon installation and conducts periodic re-inspections on all existing assemblies.
 Assemblies must be tested annually by a certified backflow assembly tester.
 Assemblies must also be tested after any repair or replacement, with a copy of each test report being submitted to the city.
 If the chosen assembly tester is not on the city's current approved list, the company must submit a copy of their BAT card and test kit calibration with the test report to Mike Nelson, Cross-Connection Specialist.

 - Who can I contact if I have questions?